bzsklvnt/remix-auth-linkedin/README.md

 The Linkedin strategy is used to authenticate users against a Linkedin account.
 It extends the [OAuth2Strategy](https://github.com/sergiodxa/remix-auth-oauth2).

+## Attribution and Acknowledgments
+This project is a fork of [remix-auth-linkedin](https://github.com/Lzok/remix-auth-linkedin) by [juhanakristian](https://github.com/Lzok).
+We are immensely grateful to the original authors for their hard work and dedication in creating a foundation that has inspired our version.
+Our modifications and extensions are built upon the robust groundwork they established.

+For details about the original project and its features, please visit the Original Repository.

+We aim to respect the original vision while also adding our unique contributions, which are documented in our changelog and release notes.
+Our project follows the licensing terms set forth in the original, adhering to the principles of open-source collaboration and mutual respect for the creators' efforts.

+We encourage users and contributors to also explore the original repository to understand the origins of this project and appreciate the collective effort involved in its ongoing development.

+In this version we aimed to make changes, so that this project is compatible with @remix-run/server-runtime v2 >.

 ## Supported runtimes

 | Runtime    | Has Support |